Expert Insights

 You will need a high degree of fluency and comprehension to do well in Modern Foreign Languages A Levels.
 These include French, German and Spanish.
 You will also study literary texts and need to have an understanding of historical and cultural contexts.

 Many consider English Literature the more 'prestigious' of the two English subject disciplines.
 But make no mistake; getting a top grade seems to be a struggle for many students who take the English Language course.

-In fact, in 2024, only 2.3% - of students achieved an 'A*' grade (from 4.5% in 2017), while 34% and 30% achieved a C or a B grade, respectively.
-Less than 10% of students achieved an 'A' grade in 2024.
+English Language does not feature in the top 20 most-taken subjects by volume, but it presents unique challenges.
 What makes A Level English Language difficult is how quickly it diverges away from the GCSE English syllabus into new territory.
 As the A Level's name implies, focus shifts away from analysing classical texts into understanding the theory behind language, why it changes, and how humans speak.
 Take this A Level if you're into words like diphthongs, syntax, lexicon, codified, and prosodics!

 If understanding the fundamentals of how the economy works, including the theories surrounding market behaviour, the history of economics, as well as basic principles piques your interest, then A Level Economics might be a good choice for you.
 An economics A Level qualification will prepare you for a career in economics or finance-related fields such as investment banking or financial consulting.

-Law is a less popular A Level to take, with just ~14,000 students taking it in the whole of the UK in 2024.
+Law is a less popular A Level to take, with just over 14,000 students taking it in the whole of the UK in 2025.
 However, it is certainly a difficult subject.
-Just under 5% of all students who took Law at A Level received an A*, while the most common grades achieved were C and B, at ~25% and ~22% respectively.
+Just 4.8% of all students who took Law at A Level received an A*, with 16.7% achieving grade A or above.
+These are among the lowest proportions on the entire list.

 A common myth surrounding Business is that it is the 'softer' version of Economics; the truth is, while the fields are similar, they actually cover quite different subjects.
 Business A Level is more focussed on marketing, operations, human resources, and business strategy, while Economics explores market theory, market structures, supply and demand, inflation, unemployment, and international trade.